 Early morning trek on camels through Erg Chebbi, near Merzouga

-You'll be covering a lot of ground today as you work your way south toward your final destination outside the desert town of Merzouga.
+You'll be covering a lot of ground today as you transfer south toward your final destination outside the desert town of Merzouga.
+The drive takes around seven hours, but you'll break up the trip with plenty of stops.
 Ascend the Middle Atlas mountains through fragrant cedar forests and over the Col du Zad pass.
 Stop and stretch your legs in the "Apple City" of Midelt—known for its fruit orchards—and lunch near the Moulouya River.
-Continue to the palm forests of the Ziz Valley by way of the Tizi n'Talremt pass, noting the many fortified ksars that merchants built to protect and stock their precious goods (gold, salt, and spices).
+Continue to the palm forests of the Ziz Valley by way of the Tizi n'Talremt pass, noting the many fortified ksars that merchants built to protect and stock their precious goods of gold, salt, and spices.

 Plan your trip to Morocco